jygastaud/hugo-microtypo/README.md

 ## Installation

-1. (Optional) If your hugo site is not already a Go module, initialize it with `go mod init` and the URL of your repository at the root of your project:
+1. (Optional) If your hugo site is not already a Go module, initialize it with `hugo mod init` and the URL of your repository at the root of your project:

 `hugo init github.com/username/repository`